Quality at Red Lands Roses starts in our high tech greenhouses with computerized climate management and feeding system.

 Red Lands Roses is a brand associated with quality.
 Our ” Haute Couture” approach to producing, sorting and packaging our roses is truly unique and recognized world wide.
 Our traceability system guarantees the quality of each bunch leaving our farm.

 Each single stem is intensively analyzed in terms of different parameters such as opening stage and bud size, shape, colour, size,strength and straightness of the stem.
 After sorting, the stems are bunched uniformly according to the grades.
-Red Lands Roses offers two export grades.
+Red Lands Roses offers export grades.

 1. Export extra grade (code 1): a perfect flower